michaelfig/k8s-copier/README.md

 ## Cert-Manager integration

-If you use [cert-manager](https://github.com/jetstack/cert-manager) and you want to update a FederatedSecret with values from a Secret that is created by cert-manager, first make sure that k8s-copier has the `--target=federatedsecrets.v1alpha1.types.federation.k8s.io` flag set and the `cluster-master=true` label has been applied as above.
+If you use [cert-manager](https://github.com/jetstack/cert-manager) and you want to update a FederatedSecret with values from a Secret that is created by cert-manager, first make sure that k8s-copier has the `--target=federatedsecret` flag set and the `cluster-master=true` label has been applied as above.

 Then, you can do something like this: